NCSU-Libraries/annona/docs/imageviewer.md

 <iiif-annotation annotationlist="https://dzkimgs.l.u-tokyo.ac.jp/iiif/zuzoubu/12b02/list/p0001-0025.json" manifesturl="https://dzkimgs.l.u-tokyo.ac.jp/iiif/zuzoubu/12b02/manifest.json"></iiif-annotation>

 What areas are shown in the embedded image are customizable either through settings or through basic css.
 Below are the setting options and their values.
-An example with all settings enabled can be seen here: [all settings]({{site.baseurl}}/imageviewer_settings)
+An example with all settings enabled can be seen here: [all settings]({{site.baseurl}}/imageviewer_settings).
+If done below it is a global setting.
+It can also be applied to a single annotation.

+Global setting:
 ```
 <script src="https://unpkg.com/vue"></script>
 <script src="{{site.url}}{{site.baseurl}}/dist/iiif-annotation.js"></script>